DarinaKasprisinova/weather-temperature-app/README.md

 # weather-app
 This app is made with React.js

-I am using OpenWeather api to fetch data about weather.
+I am using OpenWeather api to fetch data about current weather from locations all over the world.

-The icons are React icons.
+The icons are React icons, except for weather icon.
+I am using weather icon from OpenWeather api.

 I have sourced images for my dynamic background on Pixabay, where pictures are free to use even commercionally (are copyright free).